-5 Verification Process
+5. Verification Process

-5.1 Overview
+5.1.
+Overview

-It is the responsibility of the auditor to determine whether a material meets the definitions of waste or residue at the point of origin, i.e. the element in the supply chain where the material is generated.
+It is the responsibility of the auditor to determine whether a material meets the definitions of waste or residue at the point of origin, i.e. the element in the supply chain where the material originates.
+Raw materials shall not be considered as a waste or residue where they or the process for their production have been deliberately modified for the purpose of declaring those materials as wastes or residues.